 - From April 1, 2013 law of Georgia “On amendments to “On State compensation and state academic scholarship” initiated by the government of Georgia came into force, according to which the difference in the amount of compensation of persons of the same rank was eliminated and compensation was re-calculated.
 In particular, while recalculation of the compensation, the amount of old-age pension, special rank of the person and relevant experience of work in the structure were taken into account.
 The maximum amount of compensation totals 560 GEL.

-We also would like to note that from 2014 was established additional social protection benefits for different beneficiaries, particularly for family members of personnel of Ministry of Defense of Georgia who died because of health damage they got during the mission or fell directly on mission of international peace building or equal operations regulated by The Law on Armed Forces of Peace fighting for freedom and defending territorial integrity of Georgia, also for family members of personnel who died directly on mission or because of health damage after battles of May 1998 and August 2004 – defined by 500 GEL and in 2015 it increased up to 1000 Gel.
+from 2014 additional social protection benefits for different beneficiaries were established, particularly for family members of personnel of Ministry of Defense of Georgia who died because of the mission or fell directly on mission of international peace building or equal operations regulated by The Law on Armed Forces of Peace fighting for freedom and defending territorial integrity of Georgia, also for family members of personnel who died directly on mission or because of after battles of May 1998 and August 2004 – defined by 500 GEL and in 2015 it increased up to 1000 Gel.
 The Disbursement equally shared to family members.

 - “Demographic situation promotion program” was approved by the resolution of the Government of Georgia №262 on March 31, 2014.
 The aim of the program is to improve the demographic situation in Georgia, especially in the rural areas, through financial incentives of birth rate.
 In the frames of the same program, according to the Georgian law on “Development of Mountainous Regions”, children born after January 1, 2016 also gained the right to receive the monetary social assistance, whose one of the parents has permanent resident status of living in mountainous region.